skilledchair52/account-generators/README.md

 # account-generators
-An entire repository dedicated to making accounts i guess..
+An entire repository dedicated to making accounts!

+## :warning: For educational purposes only :warning: